 For 2012, the 22-year-old German signed for the LCR Honda Team to ride in MotoGP and claimed the Rookie of the Year Award thanks to his rapid adaptation to the category.
 During the whole season, he was never ranked below ninth position in a race, even finishing with an extraordinary fourth place at the Italian Grand Prix.
 He ended up with a very good eighth position in the overall World Championships - not bad for a first season in the big league.

-For 2013, Stefan Bradl will stay with LCR Honda team and will be aiming for a place on the podium early on in the season.
+He achieved his goal the following season with his first pole position and a second place podium finish at Laguna Seca.
+Even though he broke his ankle towards the end of the championship, he still managed to rank seventh overall.
+For his last races with LCR Honda before he moves to NGM Forward Racing in 2015, he is determined to reach the fifth place that got away from him the previous year due to his injury.
 It is his cool attitude and the calm head on his young shoulders that has been his strength up until now and will continue to be the key to his success.
 It is what keeps him consistent.
 With these qualities, Stefan Bradl is bound to get results.

 Congratulations to Stefan Bradl for his second place and first podium in the MotoGP class at Laguna Seca!